guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/inheritance.txt

 When mappers are configured in an inheritance relationship, SQLAlchemy has the ability to load elements "polymorphically", meaning that a single query can return objects of multiple types.

+.. note:: This section currently uses classical mappings to illustrate inheritance configurations, and will soon be updated to standardize on Declarative.
+   Until then, please refer to :ref:`declarative_inheritance` for information on how common inheritance mappings are constructed declaratively.

 For the following sections, assume this class relationship: